-Verdant Thinking explores how rural businesses, vineyards and places can create high quality customer experiences while caring for the land and communities they depend on.
+The Kerner Partnership explores how rural businesses, vineyards and places can create high quality customer experiences while caring for the land and communities they depend on.
 Through Field Notes, conversations and gatherings, we share practical ideas drawn from real life at our vineyard and from people doing responsible work across the countryside

-Verdant Thinking began as a series of conversations around our vineyard table.
+The Kerner Partnership began as a series of conversations around our vineyard table.
 Over the years we have met many people running rural businesses — vineyards, farms, cafés, small hotels and visitor attractions — who care deeply about their land, community and the experiences they offer.
 Many of them are doing remarkable work, yet their ideas are rarely written down or shared.
-Verdant Thinking is our way of capturing those ideas.
-We write, host conversations and bring people together to explore a simple question: How can rural businesses flourish while remaining rooted in the land and communities that sustains them?

 Creating memorable visitor experiences rooted in place, generosity, and thoughtful design.
 We focus on hospitality that leaves a lasting impression.